-|California Institute of the Arts||The Roy and Edna Disney CalArts Theater (REDCAT) in downtown Los Angeles|
+|California Institute of the Arts||Valencia, CA||Home to the Roy and Edna Disney CalArts Theater in downtown Los Angeles|

 |Carnegie Mellon University||Pittsburgh, PA||Interdisciplinary student teams work together at The Entertainment Technology Center|

-|Columbia University||The School of the Arts Global Programs has collaborated with countries such as China, France, Italy, Jordan, and Uganda|
+|Columbia University||New York, NY||Houses the School of the Arts Global Programs, which have collaborated with countries such as China, France, Italy, Jordan, and Uganda|

-|Maryland Institute College of Art||The Business of Art and Design Master of Professional Studies (MPS) program is offered online|
+|Maryland Institute College of Art||Baltimore, MD||The Business of Art and Design Master of Professional Studies (MPS) program is offered online|

-|University of California - Los Angeles||The Center for Intercultural Performance (CIP)|
+|University of California - Los Angeles||Los Angeles, CA||Home to the Center for Intercultural Performance (CIP)|

-|Virginia Commonwealth University||The Virginia Commonwealth University fine arts program in Qatar|
+|Virginia Commonwealth University||Richmond, VA||Headquarters to the Virginia Commonwealth University fine arts program in Qatar|